We are not supporting this browser

 Exercise classes during pregnancy

-If you do attend classes, make sure the instructor knows that you’re pregnant.
+If you do go to classes, make sure the instructor knows that you’re pregnant.
 Discuss your needs with an instructor and why not see if any of your instructors have a qualification in pregnancy exercise for some more specialist advice.

 Safe exercising during pregnancy